 National Identity Card for Overseas Pakistanis (NICOP)

 You can enter Pakistan visa free and remain there for an unlimited period of stay if you hold a valid National Identity Card for Overseas Pakistanis (NICOP) or Smart National Identity Card for Overseas Pakistanis (SNICOP).
-For more information visit the website of the Pakistan High Commission in London.
+For more information visit the website of the High Commission for Pakistan in London.

 UK Emergency Travel Documents

 UK Emergency Travel Documents (ETDs) are valid for entry into Pakistan.
-Holders of an ETD entering Pakistan will need to have either a valid visa or an identity card issued by the Pakistan government (either an NIC - National Identity Card - or an NICOP - National Identity Card for Overseas Pakistanis).
+Holders of an ETD entering or leaving Pakistan will need to have either a valid visa or a National Identity Card for Overseas Pakistanis (NICOP) / Smart National Identity Card for Overseas Pakistanis (SNICOP) issued by the government of Pakistan.

 Yellow fever certificate requirements